Mathew Charles Lamb: Mental disorder defence

 However, Nosanchuk was still not certain that he would attempt to defend Lamb on mental grounds.
 In Ontario at that time, a defendant found not guilty under these terms remained imprisoned indefinitely unless an order for his release came from the province's Executive Council, acting on the advice of a Review Board including a Supreme Court judge.
 Yaworsky warned Nosanchuk that even if he used an insanity defence and won, Lamb would probably be committed to an institution for the criminally insane for life.
 It was still possible for the lawyer to approach the prosecution and propose a plea bargain, offering to plead guilty to non-capital murder, which would result in life imprisonment for Lamb but allow a parole hearing after 10 years.
 In any case, Nosanchuk could not use the case he had prepared unless he first received unequivocal written instruction from his client to plead insanity.
 Having been given a week by his counsel to consider the matter, Lamb wrote to Nosanchuk that he wished to attempt a mental disorder defence.
-The boy made clear his understanding that if he were found not guilty under these terms, the state still had the right to detain him for the rest of his life.
+He made clear his understanding that if he were found not guilty under these terms, the state still had the right to detain him for the rest of his life.

 Nosanchuk then considered whether or not to call Lamb to the stand on his own behalf at the trial.
 He already had a strong defence, with five psychiatrists firmly behind him as well as George Scott of Kingston Penitentiary, who had agreed to testify on his behalf.
-The lawyer considered the boy's probable reaction to a cross-examination by the prosecution in court.
+The lawyer considered his's probable reaction to a cross-examination by the prosecution in court.
 Lamb appeared calm and collected on the surface, and had so far answered questions about right and wrong in a somewhat rational way.
 Although the doctors had been able to see Lamb's answers for what they really were, Nosanchuk feared that Lamb's appearance could actually lead the jury to believe that he was sane, which might lead to a guilty verdict and the gallows.
 He therefore did not call Lamb to the stand.